EPAM-JS-Competency-center/workshops/mach-workshops/commercetools-intro/README.md

 ## Completing the workshop

-The simplest way to complete the workshop is by visiting the hosted version at TODO.
+The simplest way to complete the workshop is by visiting the hosted version at https://epam-js-competency-center.github.io/workshops/commercetools-intro/.

 ## What's Included